slashid/gate-examples/oauth2-openapi/README.md

 ### Client Credentials

 The next step is to create some client credentials, as Gate will need these in its configuration.
-We will use SlashID as the Authorization Server.
-Creating a set of client credentials is a straightforward API call:
+We will use SlashID as the Authorization Server, but you can use any Oauth 2.0 provider that supports the client credentials flow.
+You can [get started with SlashID](https://console.slashid.dev/signup) in 30 seconds, and then creating a set of client credentials is a [straightforward API call](https://developer.slashid.dev/docs/api/post-oauth-2-clients):

 ```shell
 curl --location 'https://api.slashid.com/oauth2/clients' \